BRAIN FOG: NAD IV THERAPY CAN ALLEVIATE IT!

 It takes you more time to process information and make decisions.
 You can feel like you’re in a daze, or your brain is working slower than usual.

 The state of haziness and forgetfulness can lead to confusion.
 This is especially true if you have trouble focusing on tasks or conversations.

 Anything that requires mental sharpness, such as reading or driving, may become more complex.
-You may also have trouble recalling memories or names.
+You may also have trouble recalling memories

 The brain is a high-energy organ that requires constant electrical stimulation.
 When the brain’s energy is insufficient, it can lead to cognitive decline and neurodegeneration.
 NAD treatment supports the body’s natural healing process.
 It helps organs perform at optimal levels, which can help preserve brain health.

 Essentially, NAD IV therapy restores the cellular components of the brain that improve neurotransmitter function and help to regulate brain chemistry, all of which results in enhanced cognitive performance.

 NAD has been linked to improved mental performance and the stimulation and production of serotonin, dopamine, and noradrenaline.
 As a result, NAD has shown promise in alleviating symptoms of mental health disorders such as depression, anxiety, and addiction.